payalsaroj553-boop/ExcelEncryption-Decryption/README.md

 A desktop-based **Excel Encryption and Decryption application** developed using **C#, WPF, ADO.NET, and SQL Server**.

-The application reads customer data from an Excel file, displays the data, encrypts sensitive information such as **Mobile Number, Account Number, and Email**, and stores the encrypted data securely in SQL Server.
-It also provides a **Decrypt** functionality to retrieve and display the original values.
+The application reads data from an Excel file, displays the records, encrypts sensitive information, stores the encrypted data in a SQL Server database, and provides decryption functionality to retrieve and store the original information.

 ## 📌 Features